jbfriedrich/jason.re/content/status/2022-03-20-bacon-egg-pie.md

   - en
 ---

-I have never heard of this dish before, but it contains pastry and eggs... and **bacon**. 🥓 is love, it is never wrong and always tasty.
+I have never heard of this dish before, but it is easy to make and it contains pastry and eggs... and **bacon** 🥓.
+Bacon is love, it is never wrong and always tasty.
 I think I need to try this soon 🤤.

 {{< tweet 1505612653762424833 >}}
 {{< tweet 1505606612978917376 >}}